When will my tax document be mailed?

 - The tax document will be updated and mailed when the investment issuers notify us of changes

-- When a mutual fund has spillover dividends, (dividends that are declared in the fourth quarter of the year and paid the following January (and makes the appropriate tax election)
+- When a mutual fund declares a dividend in the fourth quarter of the year and pays the following January (and makes the appropriate tax election)

 - The financial statement captures the information available at year-end

-- The tax document will report these spillover dividends the year they are declared and report any updates after year-end
+- The tax document will report these dividends for the year they are declared and report any updates after year-end

 - When there is a sale transaction